Highly Pathogenic Avian Influenza in Dairy Cattle

 The risk of HPAI to the public is very low, so most people experiencing flu-like symptoms are unlikely to have HPAI.
 If you are concerned about your health, see a medical provider for assessment.
 Some people are at higher risk, including poultry and dairy workers and those who have had contact with dead birds.
 If you fall into one of these categories and have mild symptoms, please call the New Mexico Department of Health Helpline at 1-833-796-8773 for evaluation.
 NMHealth staff can refer you for testing and treatment at an NMHealth Public Health Office.
 Any individual experiencing severe medical symptoms, including a fever over 104°F or difficulty breathing, should call 911 or seek care at their nearest emergency room.

-I found a dead bird or animal.
-How can I get it tested?
+I found a sick dead bird or other animal.
+What should I do?

 If you find a dead bird on your property, do not touch the bird.
 Please contact your local New Mexico Department of Game & Fish game warden if the following conditions are met:

-1. You witness any bird experiencing neurological symptoms such as tremors, inability to stand, and weakness that is a high-risk species (waterfowl, raptors)
+- You witness any bird experiencing neurological symptoms such as tremors, inability to stand, or weakness that is a high-risk species (waterfowl, raptors).

-2. More than 5 high risk birds (waterfowl, raptors) are found dead within 7 days in one location, or more than 10 lower risk birds (songbirds) are found dead within 7 days in one location
+- More than five high-risk birds (waterfowl, raptors) are found dead within 7 days in one location, or more than 10 lower-risk birds (songbirds) are found dead within 7 days in one location.

 You can find your local game warden by going to: New Mexico Department of Game & Fish Enforcement Contacts